stacs-srg/valipop/record_classification/src/site/markdown/cli/usage.md

     - `INFO` -- print informational, warnings and severe error message.
     - `OFF` -- do not print any messages.

-The rest of this document explains parts 3 to 6, i.e. commands, command options, sub-commands and sub-command options offered by classli.
+The rest of this document explains parts 3 to 6, i.e. commands, command options, sub-commands and sub-command options offered by `classli`.

 ## Commands